Soda Fountain Margin: How Much a Free Refill Actually Costs You

 I was off by a factor of five.

 The actual cost was closer to twenty cents.
 The customer was paying $3.50.
-I had been working in restaurants for two years at that point and I had no idea fountain was the highest-margin item on the menu by a wide margin.
-None of my managers had told me.
+Two years into working restaurants and I had no clue fountain was the highest-margin item on the menu, and it wasn’t close.
+No manager told me.
 None of my training said it.
 The number lives in the BIB price sheet that nobody in the front of house ever looks at.

 This post is the math somebody should have walked me through on day one.
-If you have already done the BIB math at your bar and you are reading this for sport, the failure-modes section toward the end is where the actually useful stuff lives.
+If you’ve already done the BIB math at your bar and you’re reading this for sport, skip down to the failure-modes section.
+That’s where the actually useful stuff lives.

 What is in a fountain drink, cost-wise #